A cup of this so-called golden milk is loaded with antioxidants that fight cell damage, thanks to its ginger, cinnamon, and turmeric content

 Turmeric, a member of the ginger family, is abundant in South Asia and most tropical countries.
 It’s often applied on wounds to protect against infection and is known to be beneficial against depression, high cholesterol, cancer, and premenstrual syndrome.

-Turmeric is commonly used in India as a home remedy against colds.
-It contains the active ingredient curcumin which has antibacterial, antiviral and antifungal properties that boost immunity.
+It is commonly used in India as a home remedy against colds given that it contains the active ingredient curcumin, which has antibacterial, antiviral, and antifungal properties that boost immunity.

-- 1 tsp turmeric powder (equal to 1 inch fresh turmeric or 1 tablespoon freshly grated turmeric)
+- 1 tsp turmeric powder (equal to one-inch fresh turmeric or a tablespoon freshly grated turmeric)